 Copyright & reproduction

 I did, in most cases, change the original image.
-I know that the artists, if we could ask them, might not approve, but I felt the changes were necessary to create the image I wanted to share on paper and screen, to help contemporary viewers see beyond the dust.
+I know that the artists, if we could ask them, might not approve, but I made the changes to fit the postcard.
 If you'd like to see a closer rendition of what the artists might have intended, please follow the links, and in many cases, keep looking beyond that.

 If I scanned in a hard copy or an original, you may not be able to find that image online.
 In that case, I've provided links to information sites, or please feel free to contact me.

-Although the history behind these pieces is an essential part of the experience, providing a well-researched context is not my focus.
+Although the history behind these pieces is an essential part of the experience (a quick way into our cultural past), providing a well-researched context is not my focus.
 My intention has been to create a postcard that shares what I think is the spirit of the original.
 I haven't tried to tell much of the back-story, only to let you know that there is one.